Hugh John Beazley: Later war

 After being wounded in action, Beazley spent five months in hospital before rejoining the squadron in March 1941 in time to sail for Malta on the carrier HMS Ark Royal.
 Beazley, along with the rest of the squadron, was launched from the ship on 21 May 1941, arriving at Ta' Qali in Malta.
 He was promoted again to the rank of flight lieutenant on 25 September.

 Beazley damaged an Italian bomber, a Messerschmitt Bf 109 and, on an intruder mission over Sicily, destroyed a train.
 On 19 January 1942 his Hurricane was hit by ground fire during an attack on the Italian airfield at Comiso and he was forced to crash land on his return to Malta.
-In February 1942 he probably destroyed a German Junkers 88.
+In February 1942 he probably destroyed a German Junkers Ju 88.
 After the loss of the squadron commander in December, Beazley was made No. 249 Squadron's commanding officer but, in February 1942, after 10 months of continuous action and 215 combat sorties during the Battle of Britain and over Malta, he was rested.

 After serving on Air Marshal Arthur Tedder's staff, Beazley returned to operations in December 1942, flying the twin-engined Beaufighter.
 He was posted to No. 89 Squadron RAF in North Africa before, in October 1943, travelling with it to join the fighting in South East Asia.
 In March 1944 he was awarded a Distinguished Flying Cross for "displaying the highest standard of courage and leadership" and appointed to command the operational airfield at Minneriya in Ceylon.
 He was promoted squadron leader on 13 June 1944.

 In the final stages of the war Beazley was offered further promotion, but since this meant he would have to stop flying, he transferred to Transport Command and flew Dakotas with No. 246 Squadron RAF in Europe, the Middle and Far East until 1946, when he left the RAF.
 He officially relinquished his commission on 23 August 1954.